The Vegan Instant Pot Recipe: 4 Bean Chili is packed with big flavors and plant protein in a creamy tomato broth.

 Select the SAUTE function on the Instant Pot.
 Heat the oil and add the onion, peppers and garlic.
 Saute until onion starts to soften (3-4 minutes).

 Add the chili powder, cumin and oregano; saute for an additional minute.
+NOTE: to avoid a burn warning on the Instant Pot ensure no food particles are sticking to the bottom of the insert before proceeding.

 Add the remaining ingredients, secure the lid, set the vent on SEALING and select MANUAL, High Pressure for 10 minutes.